Welcome To PAMPA

 Vacancies in office shall be filled only for the balance of the unexpired term by appointment to be made by the President with the advice and consent of a majority of the Trustees, which may be secured by electronic or other means.
 District Director Trustees mush reside in their respective district, and only members who reside in that district shall be entitled to vote thereon.

-Article XI – Dues: Dues shall be fixed by the Trustees, and may only be changed by vote of a simple majority of the membership.
+Article XI – Dues: Dues shall be fixed by the Trustees.

 Article XII – Amendments to Bylaws: Any active member may submit a proposal for amendment to the Bylaws.
 Upon such submission to a Trustee, the Executive Council shall determine after thirty days and before ninety days if the proposed amendment shall be presented to the membership.
 The individual vote of each member of the Executive Council and the proposed amendment, if passed, shall be reported to the membership by electronic and/or other means, and in the next available issue of Stunt News.
 The individual vote of each member of the EC and the amendment, if passed, shall be reported by electronic and other means, and in the next available issue of the newsletter.
 If the amendment is passed by the EC the President shall call for a vote of the membership not sooner than thirty days nor later than ninety days after publication in Stunt News.
 A two thirds favorable majority vote of those members responding is required for adoption of the proposed amendment.